 Prof. Holzinger began his faculty career in the Fall 2012 semester, and since has constructed a rigorous, externally funded, theory-to-hardware high-impact research program.
-His lab research draws from dynamics, controls, autonomy, and estimation disciplines, focusing on Space Situational Awareness, distributed spacecraft formation flight, proximity operations & rendezvous, and optimal reachability theory applications.
+His lab research draws from dynamics, controls, autonomy, and estimation disciplines, focusing on Space Domain Awarenes and Space Traffic Management.

 Prof. Holzinger is an Associate Professor, H. Joseph Smead Faculty Fellow, and Associate Chair for Graduate Studies in the Smead Aerospace Engineering Sciences Department at the University of Colorado Boulder.
 In this department he also serves as both the Associate Chair for Graduate Studies and the Associate Director for the Colorado Center for Astrodynamics Research (CCAR).
 His research focuses on theoretical and empirical aspects of space domain awareness, in which he has authored or co-authored over 100 conference and journal papers.
 Dr. Holzinger has made fundamental advances in low signal-to-noise ratio detection and tracking, telescope tasking to resolve hypotheses, lightcurve inversion, and reachability theory.

 He joined Smead Aerospace in 2018 after six years on the Georgia Tech faculty, where he led construction of multiple Raven-Class Space Situational Awareness telescopes (GT- SORT), the Omnidirectional Space Situational Awareness (OmniSSA) Array, and served as Principal Investigator for an Air Force CubeSat program (RECONnaissance of Space Objects).
 Holzinger also previously worked at Northrop Grumman and Aerojet.
 In the summer of 2019 Prof. Holzinger hosted the AFRL Non-Resolvable SOI Workshop.